What Are the R&D Tax Credit Changes in Ireland for 2026?

 Published:

-This is the headline change for 2026.
-The R&D tax credit rate is increasing from 30% to 35% for accounting periods beginning on or after 1 January 2026 (subject to final confirmation from government).
+• The R&D tax credit rate rises to 35% for all companies for accounting periods beginning on or after 1 January 2026

 To put that in real terms: if your company spent €200,000 on qualifying R&D in 2025, you received a €60,000 tax credit.
 Under the new rate, that same spend generates a €70,000 credit.
 That's an extra €10,000 returned to your business for doing exactly what you were already doing.